Ryllaz/db1000nX100-docker/README.md

 It is simplest setup for running [db1000nx100](https://github.com/ihorlv/db1000nX100) as Docker container

 ## Requirements
 OS: Linux / MacOS / Windows (with WSL)
+Installed: git
+Bunch of OpenVPN config files from some VPN services.

+For example you can download free ovpn files here: https://www.vpngate.net/en/

 ## Installation